corey-schneider/bagel-shop/README.md

 <hr>

 ##### Resume note - This is the first Ruby on Rails application I have created.
-A live demo can be found at https://bagelpatch.onrender.com/
+A live demo can be found at https://bagelpatch.onrender.com/.
+##### A demo admin account can be logged into with the following credentials:
+https://bagelpatch.onrender.com/login → `demo@test.com` : `abc123`

 <hr>